nidakhan99/sprint1/README.md

 ## Section 1: Manage Deployment Status - Install ActiveGates

 ### Instructions:
-1. Follow the steps outlined for installing ActiveGates on your instance.But if already your infra has active gates you can skip this step.
+1. Follow the steps outlined for installing ActiveGates on your instance.

 ---